knative-extensions/async-component/README.md

 ## Create your Demo Application.

-1. This can be any simple hello world application that sleeps for some time.
+1. This can be, at a minimum, a simple hello world application that sleeps for some time.
    There is a sample application that sleeps for 10 seconds in the `test/app` folder.
 To deploy, use the `kubectl apply` command:
     ```